Note: T-Nation asked Cosgrove to tell us his top ten tips. He gave us 34.

 I have no doubt he could've coached me for the first half of a fight and had me winning, and switched corners halfway and had the other guy beat me.
 He took a skinny no-talent kid like myself and turned him into a champion.
 He's the kind of person that changed someone's life for the better.
 What kind of person are you?

 23. Skinny guys always think it's their training.
 Fat guys always think it's their diet.
 Usually skinny guys need a better diet and fat guys need a better training program.

 24. The recent trend to do low reps for fat loss is interesting.
 Actually, a lot of coaches seem to recommend low reps for everything: strength, gaining size, gaining strength without size, fat loss... everything!

 So basically it's just one program then, eh?
 Uh, no.

-25. In all my years, I've never seen anyone lose these massive amounts of muscle that
+25. In all my years, I've never seen anyone lose these massive amounts of

 everyone is talking about when dieting.

 26. Training a body part once a week is dumb.
 The body responds better to frequent exposure.
 You don't eat once a week, take all your supplements once a week, or train your heart (cardio) once a week, so why treat the rest of your body any different?

 You can't really split up a workout by body part very effectively anyway.
 For example, a bentover row is a "back" exercise, but a Romanian deadlift is a hamstring exercise, despite the fact that a bentover row involves one long isometric Romanian deadlift hold!
 So is it really a hamstring exercise instead?
 Do you see what I mean?
 The classification is flawed.